 As a person that works in nature I am a huge proponent for zero-waste or low-waste living, creating less impact in the environment.
 I like seeing how other cultures keep a sustainable society firsthand.
-It's always fascinating to see how older cultures and cities that have been around for hundreds and hundreds of years longer than my current city are surviving and living sustainably.
+It's always fascinating to see how older cultures and cities that have been around for hundreds and hundreds of years longer than my current city are surviving and… Click To Tweet

 Mostly travel blogs.
 It’s so much fun reading other people’s experiences!
-Learning the ins and outs of certain places and the multitude of views people have on the same subject really help you prepare for your travels.
-In this case YouTube can be even nicer, really seeing the place you want to travel too.
+Learning the ins and outs of certain places and the multitude of views people have on the same subject really helps you prepare for your travels.
+In this case, YouTube can be even nicer, really seeing the place you want to travel to.

 Start small and set a deadline.
 Instead of booking an overseas trip, why not start in your own country?
 One of the places I’ve been wanting to go, New Orleans, is on the top of my list and that’s not too far away.
 I plan on heading down there within the next couple of years, hopefully in 2021 (since I’ve got a few trips planned already for 2019 and 2020).

 The beauty of traveling to another place is that the place will be there no matter how long it takes you to get there.
-There are obviously some places that may be in danger of disappearing but that (hopefully) should take a while.
+Click To Tweet There are obviously some places that may be in danger of disappearing, but that (hopefully) should take a while.

 Courage isn’t the absence of fear.
 Courage is not letting your fear decide your fate.

 Traveling can be a daunting task.
 Like mentioned before, there’s never a good time to travel.
 But if you really want to travel, if you really want to discover new cultures and discover yourself in the process, you’ll find a way.

 Drop a comment below & don’t forget to add yourself to the Young Travelers Network Facebook Group!